ginobilinie/Strainet/README.md

 The main entrance is runGAN.py.

-I will upload the whole copy of code to my github(https://github.com/ginobilinie/Strainet) if it is accepted.
+I will write more about how to run the code if our paper is finally is accepted.